If you would like more information about these rules, contact:

 - Each team will be required to build a machine according to the task set by the University of Melbourne.

-- The task will be announced on the contest website on Monday 20 March 2017.
+- The task will be announced on the website on Monday 19 March 2018.
 Building can commence from this date.

 - The machine should be able to complete the task as set by the contest organisers.